What is hotel management?

 2. Increase your online presence

 Management software that is integrated with a website builder allows you to accept direct online bookings and develop a user-friendly website.
 Naturally, this will increase your relevance in search engine results and your online presence, allowing more travellers to discover your property during their online booking journey.

 Develop a better rapport with your target market segment.
 Loyal guests that have stayed at your property a few times will appreciate the improved experience.

 Hotel management software not only benefits returning guests but the technology will allow you to reach out to new markets that would not have discovered your brand.

 4. Manage your distribution

-With a property management system in place that integrates with a channel manager, you’ll be able to advertise across many channels whilst maintaining rate parity.
-From the large OTAs and GDSs to individual retail travel agents, you’ll be able to instantly provide real-time booking information to your agents that will help drive bookings.
+With a Property Management Systems (PMS) in place that integrates with a channel manager, you’ll be able to advertise across many channels whilst maintaining rate parity.
+From the large online travel agents (OTAs) and Global Distribution Systems (GDS) to individual retail travel agents, you’ll be able to instantly provide real-time booking information to your agents that will help drive bookings.

 5. Manage your revenue